Ishq E Laa: Plot

 Shanaya is a dedicated and courageous television journalist who loves her job.
 As a staunch human rights activist, she often takes on dangerous assignments to expose social issues.
 She is in love with her childhood friend Azlan, who is a confident and hard-working businessman.
 Although the two of them are inseparable and have been best friends for years, he does not return her feelings.
 When a disheartened Shanaya begins to consider a marriage proposal from someone else, Azlan realises that he cannot afford to lose his best friend.
 He proposes to her, and they marry to the delight of their families.
 However, their marriage begins to fracture when he fails to understand her passion for social work.
 Azka is an ambitious student who aspires to be a doctor.
-She constantly receives unwanted attention from Abid, a young man of dubious morals and ethics.
+She constantly receives unwanted attention from Abid, a young man of dubious morals.
 Due to misunderstandings caused by Azka's spiteful sister-in-law, Azka almost gets married off to Abid.
 However, she eventually comes to her senses and calls off the wedding.
 A businessman's son kills Sultan, Azka's brother.
 Shanaya helps Sultan's family fight the businessman, Arbab Haroon.
 Later, Arbab Haroon kills Shanaya to protect his son, destroying all the evidence against him.
 This tragedy leaves Azlan shattered, and he remains numb and lost for a long time.
-His parents help him to come to terms with it and move on.
+His parents help him to come to terms with the loss and move on.
 Later, Azlan brings justice to his wife.
 In the meantime, he also fulfils the promise made by Shanaya to fund Azka's medical college expenses.

 5 years later

 Azka becomes a doctor.
 Zain, a friend from college, likes her, and she likes him too.
-However, Azka's mother is ill, and she has to give her a kidney.
-To do so, she enters into a contract marriage with Azlan.
+However, Azlan's mother is ill and in need of a renal transplant, and Azka's kidney is a match.
+Under the law, only close relatives can be organ donors.
+To be able to voluntarily donate her kidney, she enters into a contract marriage with Azlan.
 Azlan thinks that Azka only donated her kidney to his mother for money, but she is actually a good daughter-in-law who only cares about her mother-in-law, not the money.
 Azlan then realises what a good person she is and apologises to her for being rude and arrogant.
 He also tells Azka how much he loves her, something he was unable to do with Shanaya before she died.
 The drama ends with Azlan going to Shanaya’s grave with Azka, while Professor Rehman talks about 'Ishq e Laa' (eternal love).